Disability concessions and entitlements

 Depending on the nature of your disability, you may be eligible for concessions or payments to help you with household and other expenses.

-Use the Concessions Finder to find out the types of financial support available, how to apply and download application forms.
+Use the concession finder to find out the types of financial support available, how to apply and download application forms.

 You may be eligible for concessions or discounts for: